jeferal/point_net_suite/README.md

 Increasing the number of points that we input to the model.
 We expect that because we add more information to the model, it should be able to learn better.

+**Experiment Setup**
+This is done just by changing the number of points parameter.
+By increasing the number of points, the downsample that we do to the raw point cloud is less agressive.
+PointNet++ is trained with the Dales Dataset.

 **Results:**
 <div style="display: flex; justify-content: center;">
   <div style="flex: 50%; padding: 10px;">